During your Panama Canal transit you are likely to see lots of heavy equipment related to Canal operations:

 Navigation is restricted in the Cut so that two large vessels cannot pass each other.
 This means the entire Canal operations operate around a schedule whereby northbound ships travel in the morning and southbound in the afternoon.
 A lot of the ships at anchor on Lake Gatun in the morning are waiting for the reverse in traffic.

 The main channel of the Canal had 289 permanent buoys when we wrote this, but the number is constantly expanding as the channels are being dredged and altered.

 Lateral buoys located north of the Pedro Miguel Lock are painted red to indicate the west side of the channel and green to indicate the east side.
-The colours reverse south of Pedro Miguel Lock.
+The colors reverse south of Pedro Miguel Lock.

 Note that there are multiple navigation buoys with the same number.
 Look out for 60¼ and 60½ and the others marked A, B, C etc. Additional buoys have been added over the years to improve navigation and instead of renumbering all the buoys, letters were used.

 There are 40 lighthouses on the Canal, of which two are on Barro Colorado.